 What is cookie consent?

 Cookie consent refers to the explicit consent obtained by websites from visitors before placing cookies on their devices.
-Cookies contain information about the user’s browsing behavior, preferences, and other details that can be used to disclose visitors’ identity.
+Cookies contain information about the user’s browsing behavior, preferences, and other details that can be used to disclose visitors’ identities.
 Websites must obtain consent from users before collecting this data to comply with privacy laws like the GDPR.

 What is a cookie in SEO?